alex-armknecht/Languages-Automata/README.md

 # Languages-Automata

-A combination of multiple languages
+A combination of similar programs in multiple languages